PhilMele/M4Project/README.md

-check if its ok to have the venv file avilable on github add tutorial on how to add long and lat from google maps to parking latlng remove commentedout text in dahsboard blocks if layout is good
+check if its ok to have the venv file avilable on github add tutorial on how to add long and lat from google maps to parking latlng remove commentedout text in dahsboard blocks if layout is good in rateform, add a validator that prevents user adding another rate with same hour range

 # M4Project - GeoPay